 Not all companies accept cosigners for student loan refinancing.
 For example, Earnest doesn’t currently offer the option to apply for refinancing with a cosigner.

-However, if you don’t need a cosigner, Earnest offers flexible student loan refinancing options and loan terms.
+However, if you don’t need a cosigner, Earnest (up to $1,000 bonus) offers flexible student loan refinancing options and loan terms.
 You can customize your payments so that they fit your budget.
 You can also skip payments for up to a year and enroll in biweekly auto payments to save money on interest.
 Earnest is a bit more comprehensive in the approval process, as it looks at other factors like education, savings and earning potential to determine your loan eligibility.

 Read our full Earnest student loan refinancing review for more pros and cons.